Avaray/steamid-scraper/README.md

 1. First we start with at least one valid SteamID.
 2. We get friends of this SteamID.
-3. We get friends of friends of this SteamID.
+3. We get friends of friends of friends.
 4. And so on, until we have enough SteamIDs.
-5. Script is getting IDs first, then it is checking if they are valid (if they exist and are public).
+5. Script is also checking if profiles are public and if they exist at all.

 ## Requirements